argvader/readme/README.md

 [](https://asurion.sharepoint.com/teams/ProductEngineering/SitePages/Manager-Readme--Gary-Paige.aspx#what-are-my-strengths)

-While a person is more sophisticated than a personality test result, it is eerie how these results fit.
+While a person is more sophisticated than a personality test result, it is eerie how close these results fit.
 [Personality Results](https://www.crystalknows.com/p/garypaige "https://www.crystalknows.com/p/garypaige")

 I am a Counselor\
 "*Gary is likely to take time to understand a problem and perceive the emotional elements of a situation before taking action.
 He can tend to be patient, steadfast, and may emphasize the individual needs of teammates over personal ambitions.*"